ruijadom/front-end-code-challenge/README.md

 # Front-end-code-challenge

 This repository contains the project requested in the front-end code challenge at Vizzuality.
+The objective to complete this challenge is to set up a simple React-based web application and implement the Legend component.

 - [Front-end-code-challenge](#front-end-code-challenge)
   - [Scripts](#scripts)